pbgithub41132/GDT/ReadMe.txt

 This Project was created by Paul Blumenthal using Unity Editor 2021.2.16f1.

 Project/ contains everything required to import this project.
+Screenshots/ contains screenshots of the built project running.
 Shipping.zip contains a built version of the project including all required Unity runtime binaries.

 Known issues: